GameWithPixels/PixelsApp/README.md

 Profiles define when and how your dice will light up.
 A profile is made up of a list of rules.
 Each rule associates an event (for example *roll is equal to 1*, or *dice is picked up*) with an action such as playing a luminous pattern on the die or an audio clip in the app.

-## Presets

-A preset associate any number of dice with specific profiles to activate.
-It's quick way to switch all or a subset of your dice to different profiles at once.

 # External resources